aicell-lab/ddls-course/content/course/ddls-2024/module-4/_index.md

 By the end of this lecture, attendees will have a comprehensive understanding of how generative AI can be applied to generate and manipulate microscopy cell images for whole-cell modeling, along with the current challenges and future directions in this exciting field.

 <!-- updated: 28.06.2024 -->
-#### Speaker 2: Estibaliz Gómez de Mariscal (Postdoc at Instituto Gulbenkian de Ciência, Portugal, 9:00-10:00 CEST)
+#### Speaker 2: Estibaliz Gómez de Mariscal (Postdoc at Instituto Gulbenkian de Ciência, Portugal; Tuesday 17th September 9:00-10:00 CEST)

 {{< figure src="Estibaliz_Gomez.jpg" class="profile-photo" >}}